microsoft/pyright/docs/configuration.md

 **reportOptionalOperand** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to use an Optional type as an operand to a binary or unary operator (like '+', '==', 'or', 'not').
 The default value for this setting is 'none'.

 **reportUntypedFunctionDecorator** [boolean or string, optional]: Generate or suppress diagnostics for function decorators that have no type annotations.
 These obscure the function type, defeating many type analysis features.
+The default value for this setting is 'none'.

 **reportUntypedClassDecorator** [boolean or string, optional]: Generate or suppress diagnostics for class decorators that have no type annotations.
 These obscure the class type, defeating many type analysis features.
+The default value for this setting is 'none'.

 **reportUntypedBaseClass** [boolean or string, optional]: Generate or suppress diagnostics for base classes whose type cannot be determined statically.
 These obscure the class type, defeating many type analysis features.
+The default value for this setting is 'none'.

 **reportPrivateUsage** [boolean or string, optional]: Generate or suppress diagnostics for uses of private variables or functions outside of the class or module that declares them.
 Private variables and functions, by convention, are named starting with a single underscoe (“_”) character.
+The default value for this setting is 'none'.

+**reportInvalidStringEscapeSequence** [boolean or string, optional]: Generate or suppress diagnostics for invalid escape sequences used within string literals.
+The Python specification indicates that such sequences will generate a syntax error in future versions.
+The default value for this setting is 'warning'.

 ## Execution Environment Options